News

 Three UGA faculty members have been named recipients of the university’s highest early career teaching honor, the Richard B. Russell Awards for Excellence in Undergraduate Teaching.

-Burying beetles provide clues about genetic foundations of parenthood
+October 2015 article on Burying beetles provide clues about genetic foundations of parenthood says Allen Moore, DRP of Genetics

 A team of researchers that includes UGA scientists has identified many of the genetic changes that take place in burying beetles as they assume the role of parent.
 Their findings, published recently in the journal Nature Communications, may provide clues about the fundamental genetics of parenthood in insects and other animals.